 - Magazine release buttons and springs

 When it comes to these parts, you can typically count on them working.
 Typically.
 There’s always an exception to the rule.
+There will never be full compatibility.
+The AR10 world is just too muddy for that.

-Why bother with AR-10 and AR-15 compatibility?
+Why Bother With AR-10 and AR-15 Compatibility?

 If you’re made of money, odds are you won’t have to bother.
 But maybe you’ve got that DIY itch.
 You want to build the perfect rifle, and you need to know.

 The real dilemma will come when you want to get into the oddballs and the wildcats.
 The .308 is, in most bolt-action rifles, considered a short action.
-Step up you AR game to the .30-06, or anything larger and you’ll run into a select group of rifle manufacturers (like Noreen) that build even more boutique shapes and sizes.
+Step up your AR game to the .30-06, or anything larger and you’ll run into a select group of rifle manufacturers (like Noreen) that build even more boutique shapes and sizes.

 If you’re new to building, start with an AR-15.
 You’ll graduate to the AR-10 in good time.
 And then you’ll need to fill in the gaps.
 300 BLK. .22 LR. .450 Bushmaster….
 The safe will likely get a bit crowded, but there’s nothing wrong with that.